-Consolidated Non-financial Report for 2018
+Consolidated Non-financial Report for 2019

 ASBISc Enterprises Plc

-Limassol, Cyprus, 28th March 2019
+Limassol, Cyprus, 30th March 2020

 Table of Contents

+TABLE OF CONTENTS 2

 LETTER FROM THE CEO 3

 ABOUT THE REPORT 5

 BUSINESS MODEL 6

-CORPORATE GOVERNANCE 16
+CORPORATE GOVERNANCE 20

-STAKEHOLDERS 20
+STAKEHOLDERS 24

-POLICIES RELATED TO SOCIAL AND EMPLOYEE MATTERS 24
+POLICIES RELATED TO SOCIAL AND EMPLOYEE MATTERS 28

-POLICIES RELATED TO HUMAN RIGHTS 29
+POLICIES RELATED TO HUMAN RIGHTS 34

-POLICIES RELATED TO ENVIRONMENTAL IMPACT.
-31
+POLICIES RELATED TO ENVIRONMENTAL AND CLIMATE IMPACT 38

-POLICIES AGAINST BRIBERY AND CORRUPTION 33
+POLICIES AGAINST BRIBERY AND CORRUPTION 41

-RISK MANAGEMENT 35
+RISK MANAGEMENT 43

-NON-FINANCIAL INDICATORS 38
+NON-FINANCIAL INDICATORS 47

 Letter from the CEO

-Corporate social responsibility is a relevant topic at ASBIS.

-Dear Stakeholders,

-It is with a great pleasure that I present you with ASBIS second Consolidated Non-financial Report.

-2018 has been a busy and a successful year for ASBIS.
-Within the business area, we have expanded our geographical presence, diversified our competences, introduced new private labels and improved our cash position, thus preparing the Company for future and potential changes within the industry.

-Our actions in 2018 also concentrated on corporate social responsibility (CSR).
-We believe that accountable, transparent and responsible business behavior is the key to ASBIS' sustainable growth.
-As a result, we have conducted further actions in this regard, which we had promised in our first Non-finanical Report published in June 2018.

-We have focused our CSR actions on updating and formalizing our internal policies.
-On top of updated Whistleblowing Policy, we now a Code of Conduct and a Business Ethics Policy in place.
-The latter encompasses also a comprehensive Anti-bribery and Anti-corruption Policy.
-We have also formalized our HR Management Policy to emphasise the importance of diversity and team building to our Company.
-We want ASBIS to be a transparent company both for its internal and external stakeholders.
-New policies have been prepared and approved by the Board of Directors.
-We will now focus on implementing them within the Group as well as training our employees.

-Operating in some 60 countries, we are aware that ASBIS makes an impact on both customers in these countries by providing them with high-quality solutions as well as on communities by holding local offices (in 26 countries) and employing personnel.
-We strive for our impact to be a positive one.

-Just like in the past years, ASBIS continued its focus on risk management which is a key in the fast-changing world of IT distribution.
-We now plan to look more into the non-financial nature of the risks.
-We wish to continue to increase the integration of non-financial measures into our corporate goals, so that we can remain a credible partner for all our stakeholders.

-Siarhei Kostevitch

-Chairman & CEO

-KEY 2018 NON-FINANCIAL INDICATORS

-30,000 active customers in 60 countries
+At ASBIS we are committed to corporate social responsibility.

+Dear Stakeholders, It is with a great pleasure that I present you with ASBIS third Consolidated Non-financial Report.
+2019 has been a very successful year for ASBIS.
+Within the business area, we have strenghened our presence and competences, enhanced our product offering, among others by developing private labels and taking over new bussineses as well as maintained a strong cash position.
+Thus ASBIS is prepared for future changes within the demanding IT distribution industry as well as potential turbulences on markets and economies.
+At ASBIS we are committed to corporate social responsibility (CSR).
+We believe that accountable, transparent and responsible business behavior is the key to our sustainable growth.
+As a result, each year we do more and deliver on our promisses.
+We have made a sizeable progress over the past years.
+In 2018, we published our first Non-financial Report which encompassed data and actions undertaken in 2017 and 2016.
+In 2019, we presented our stakeholders with the second report, which among others showed a set of updated and formalized internal policies.
+These, incorporated our Code of Conduct, Whistleblowing Policy, Business Ethics Policy, encompassing a comprehensive Anti-bribery and Anti-corruption Policy as well as HR Management Policy, emphasising the importance of diversity and team building in our Company.
+The current Non-financial Report for 2019 goes a step further.
+The Board of Directors approved RBA's Code of Conduct as ASBIS Suppliers Code of Conduct (this internationally recognised document translates our internal values onto our business partners) as well and our 2020-22 CSR strategy which will be guiding our actions over the next years.
+At ASBIS we are aware that operating in some 56 countries, we make an impact on both customers in these countries by providing them with high-quality solutions as well as on communities by holding local offices (in 26 countries) and employing personnel.
+We will continue to strive for our impact to be a positive one.
+I would also like to underline that growth and development will not come at the cost of risk management, which will remain one of our priorities.
+Siarhei Kostevitch Chairman & CEO KEY 2019 NON-FINANCIAL INDICATORS 20,000 active customers in 56 countries